 Epidemiological data refers to the US, unless otherwise specified.

-The development of CLP is dependent on the interaction of environmental factors and genetic predisposition
+The development of CL/CP is dependent on the interaction of environmental factors and genetic predisposition.

 - Environmental factors: exposure to teratogenic substances in utero

-- Dentition defects (in CP): due to gaps in the upper jaw at the sites of the clefts
+- Dentition defects (in CP): due to clefts creating gaps in the maxilla

 - Hearing loss: due to recurrent/persistent otitis media with effusion (OME)

-- Interdisciplinary management is required (oral maxillofacial surgeons or otolaryngologists, pediatricians, and speech therapists)
+- Interdisciplinary management is required (oral maxillofacial surgeons. plastic surgeons otolaryngologists, pediatricians, and speech therapists)

 - All cleft lips and palates should be surgically repaired.